Solar panels

 How does solar net metering work?

-The excess electricity is credited against future electricity use.
+The excess electricity is then credited against future electricity use.
 Most energy retailers offer a feed-in tariff, which is a fixed price paid to homeowners for each kilowatt hour (kWh) of excess electricity that is exported to the grid.

 Other types of net metering in Australia